ryanatkn/gro/src/docs/publish.md

 so to bump the minor version run `gro publish minor`.
 It builds, bumps the version, publishes to npm, and syncs commits and tags to GitHub.

-Projects are expected to conform to particular changelog format.
+Projects are expected to conform to a simple but bespoke changelog format.
 See [changelog.md](/changelog.md) for an example.
 The `gro publish` task should explain what's wrong and offer an override.
+We may switch to [`changesets`](https://github.com/changesets/changesets) at some point.

 If `npm publish` fails during `gro publish`, nothing else should be affected;
 a common reason is not being logged into npm. (`npm adduser`)